yanghengtang/tp/docs/UserGuide.md

 ## Terms used in this guide

-Here are some common terms that is used throughout this user guide
+Here are some common terms that are used throughout this user guide

 | Icons       | Representation                                                                 |
 |-------------|--------------------------------------------------------------------------------|